 Over the last decade, MHP has made a commitment to construct high performance facilities, replacing outdated and previous ill-performing buildings.
 Therefore, sustainability was a primary focus during the planning and design of the new facility.
 Energy-efficient building systems enabled this project to become the nation’s best performing YMCA.
 A special feature of this project was utilizing ground source heat pumps for ultimate efficiency.
-A DOAS unit provides ventilation for the occupants, with energy recovery for ultimate efficiency.
+A Dedicated Outside Air System (DOAS) unit provides ventilation for the occupants, with energy recovery for increased efficiency.
 Occupancy and Demand Control ventilation controls are used to adjust ventilation throughout the building for optimum wellness.
 100% LED lighting was utilized for premium efficiency and reduced maintenance.

 Site analysis and thorough testing enabled CMTA to maximize the facility’s energy efficiency, while minimizing its geothermal wellfield size.
 Based on historical data and calculated block load, the wellfield is sized at 705 SF per ton, in comparison to an average size of 400 SF per ton.
 This downsize eliminates 45 wells, saving MHP installation costs and capitalizing on the geothermal system’s efficiency.